 Speed: This command opens the Speed Control dialog, where you can apply fast and slow motion effects to selected clips.
 This option is not available for containers.
-See "Speed" on page 108.
+See "Controlling speed with Time Remapping" on page 77.

 Scaling: The first two options affect the treatment of clips that are not in conformance with the current timeline format when brought into the project.
-See "The timeline toolbar" on page 71.
+See "The Timeline toolbar" on page 47.